Understanding signals

 Interpreting detect signals

 Detect signals provide a short description of what has been uncovered and additional information to help contextualize the signal.
-File tampering signals are also visualized as colored highlights; see here for further details about what these visualizations mean.
+File tampering signals are also visualized as colored highlights.
+To know more about visualizations, see Interpreting Visualizations.

 File origin signals

-These signals are applied to all supported form types (bank statements, pay stubs, and W-2s).
+These signals are applied to all supported document types.
 They indicate the presence of tampering that isn't specific to any one type of document.

 Bank statement tampering signals